XimeraProject/xake/docs/install.md

 ## Install from source

-If you would rather compile xake yourself, the following should work.
+If you would rather compile xake yourself, the following may work.
 ```
 mkdir -p ~/go/src/github.com/ximeraproject
 export GOPATH=$HOME/go